 Miami and Coral Gables, Florida

 Millions of Americans suffer from active gum disease, an infection that has devastating effects on your teeth, gums, and jawbone.
 Once this disease reaches an advanced stage, it has done permanent damage to your teeth and mouth.
-The potential consequences of a case of active gum disease include tooth loss and eventually, bone loss.
+The potential consequences of a case of active gum disease include tooth loss and eventually, jawbone loss.
+Our Miami implant dentists offer treatment to repair the devastating effects of gum disease.

 It is important to have active gum disease treated to prevent it from spreading or worsening.
 Once treated, however, teeth that have been lost as a result of the disease should be replaced to prevent further resorption of the jawbone.